Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Preliminaries

-Recalling that $u(x^0)=\psi(x^0)=0$, we obtain
+Recalling that $u(x^0)=\omega(x^0)=0$, we obtain

-This implies the desired result. $ \Box$ \begin{remark} Let $\Omega$ be a domain satisfying uniform exterior sphere condition of $r_0$.
-Note that, if $\mu>1$, then the domain $\mu\Omega$ satisfies in particular the uniform exterior sphere condition with the same $r_0$. \end{remark}
+This implies the desired result. $ \Box$ \begin{remark} Let $\Omega$ satisfy the uniform exterior sphere condition with the radius $r_0$.
+Then for any $\mu>1$, the domain $\mu\Omega$ satisfies the uniform exterior sphere condition in particular with the same radius $r_0$. \end{remark}